Large mass rigidity for a liquid drop model in 2D with kernels of finite moments: Introduction

-Between Riesz kernels, which are not integrable at infinity, where \cref{mingam} does not admit minimizers above a critical mass, and compactly supported kernels, where \cref{mingam} always admits minimizers, it is natural to wonder what happens with non-compactly supported but reasonably decaying kernels, such as Bessel kernels.
-These kernels behave as Riesz potentials near the origin, but decrease exponentially at infinity.
-They were suggested in \autocite{KMN2016} as a replacement for Riesz kernels for modeling diblock copolymers when long-range interactions are partially screened by fluctuations in the background nuclear fluid density.
-The study of the liquid drop model in the \textsl{large mass regime} for integrable kernels with finite first moment (such as Bessel kernels), which is equivalent to the study of \cref{minrp} when $\eps$ is small, has been started by the second author in \autocite{Peg2020}.
+The study of the liquid drop model in the \textsl{large mass regime} for integrable kernels with finite first moment (such as Bessel kernels or the ones just mentioned for $s\in(1,2)$), which is equivalent to the study of \cref{minrp} when $\eps$ is small, has been started by the second author in \autocite{Peg2021}.
 The existence of minimizers for any $\gamma\in(0,1)$ was established therein for $\eps$ small enough, as well as the convergence of minimizers to the unit ball as $\eps$ vanishes. \noblue{It was conjectured there that the ball is actually the unique minimizer up to translations, for $\eps$ small enough.
 In this paper, we give a positive answer to this conjecture in dimension $n=2$ under reasonable assumptions on the first moment of $G$ and the second moment of $\grad G$, which are still satisfied by Bessel kernels.
 The conjecture remains open in higher dimensions.}

 Let us introduce the \enquote{critical energies}

 and define the energies

 Although the paper mostly deals with the \enquote{subcritical case} $\gamma<1$, we focus on the critical energies in \cref{subsec:convexification}, and show that they decrease by convexification.
 Finally, for any $k\in\N\setminus\{0\}$, we denote by